Zac Purchase: Rowing career

 His main discipline was sculling with the majority of his international medals being won in the Lightweight Men's Double Scull with Mark Hunter.

 In 2002, Purchase won his first international medals, a gold and silver at the Coupe de la Jeunesse and competed at the World Rowing Junior Championships the following two years.
 In 2003, aged 17, Purchase won the Fawley Challenge Cup at Henley Royal Regatta.

 in 2005, Purchase competed at the World Rowing U23 Championships in Amsterdam where he won a gold medal.
 He entered the Senior World Rowing Championships three weeks later and won a silver medal.
 Both medals were achieved in the Lightweight Men's Single Scull.

 By 2006, Purchase was a full-time member of the senior British Rowing, based in Caversham, Berkshire.
 The same year saw him suffer a ligament injury in his left wrist, which stopped him training between January – May.
 Regardless of this, his competed at the World Rowing Championships in Eton, Berkshire that summer and won his first World Championship title, achieving a World Record in the Lightweight Men's Single Scull.

 Following his success in 2006, Purchase moved to the Lightweight Men's Double Scull in order to train for the 2008 Summer Olympics.
 Purchase achieved a bronze medal with Hunter in this category at the 2007 World Rowing Championships in Munich, Germany.

-In 2008, Purchase went on to win an Olympic gold medal at the 2008 Summer Olympics in Beijing following an incredible season where Purchase & Hunter also won the World Rowing Cup.
+In 2008, Purchase won both the Olympic gold medal at the 2008 Summer Olympics in Beijing and the World Rowing Cup.

 Purchase won another two gold medals at the 2010 and 2011 World Rowing Championships, in New Zealand and Slovenia respectively.

 He won his second Olympic medal (silver) at the 2012 Summer Olympics in London.